Visas and Work Permits — 6 min

 Yes.
 If the company is based in the US, every contractor must provide either a W9, W-8BEN, or W-8BEN-E to declare their tax status.

-No. If your company is based outside of the US, then you have nothing to worry about!
+No. If your company isn’t based in the US, then you have nothing to worry about!
 You have no requirements to report contractor payments to the IRS.

-No. Remote operates as a payments provider, allowing contractors to upload invoices and receive payments in their local currencies.
-Your company — as the contracted party — retains final responsibility for compliance with your contractors.
+No. Remote operates as a payments provider.
+It allows contractors to upload invoices and receive payments in their local currency.
+Your company — as the contracted party — holds final responsibility for compliance with your contractors.

 This new product release is just one part of Remote’s long-term plan for easier contractor management.
 Stay tuned for our upcoming product announcements as we continue to help companies onboard and pay contractors around the world, reduce manual effort, and stay compliant with international laws.